wp-plugins/ginger/readme.txt

 No, you can be safe from plugins conflict.
 It's been developed using Cookies Enabler Js Library developed by Nicholas Ruggeri:  https://github.com/nicholasruggeri/cookies-enabler

+= What about other cookies not supported natively? =

+You can enable **Custom JS & Iframe url** to add any javascript/iframe you need to manage and block.

+= Is compatible with multilanguage websites? =

+Yes, actually you we have 2 addons for multilanguages: wpml and polylang.
+Ask to our support forum for custom requestes

 == Screenshots ==